Psychological health and safety change process

 Step 5: Evaluate the outcomes

-Analyze your measures of success to report on the extent to which the action(s) were able to reach the intended outcomes.
+Analyze your measures of success to report on the extent to which the action(s) reached the intended outcomes.

 Step 6: Use a continual improvement approach

-Your evaluation can support a process of continual improvement.
-Take what you learn from the action and consider how you can do it better or if the best course of action is to continue as is.
+Your evaluation can contribute to a process of continual improvement.
+Take what you learn from the action and consider how you can do it better, or whether your current course of action is getting the results you want.

 Contributors include:Dan BilskerDavid K. MacDonaldDr.
 Heather StuartDr.
 Joti SamraDr.
 Martin ShainMary Ann BayntonMerv GilbertPhilip PerczakSarah JennerSusan JakobsonWorkplace Strategies team 2022 to present